NoCheatPlus/Docs/Development/Discussion/Design.md

 Focus is "can the player move like this?", so we try to find a block configuration that works for the player to pass through.
 This dosn't seem to be particularly difficult, as we can just query the tracking system in case of a block colliding with the player.

+CURRENT DIRECTION:
+* Opportunistic passable checking will be implemented, such that we somehow retry on collision, just for the moving.passable check.

 ### Adjustments to on-ground checks

 This is slightly tricky, as we need an estimate if the move demands or might want to go onto ground (or otherwise have touched it).
 With a lot of random pistons, we could otherwise get an arbitrary result for checking the distance to ground (0, 1, 2, 3...).

 In essence, the player wants to be on ground usually where the x0,y1,y0 point is (vertical move only), but maybe the player doesn't want to be on ground there, if they are just falling.
 A latency estimate should be used, in order to be able to skip unwanted states.
 For a rather simple case, a too short move will either need velocity or moving onto ground (with uncertain margins).

+CURRENT DIRECTION:
+* Opportunistic on-ground checking will be attempted (simple).
+** Check for too short descending (vdistrel after failure, or a heuristic check earlier on).
+** For ascending >(=) 0, almost always check when not moving onto ground, might apply some heuristics for when to check, e.g. when moving up too shortly or within step-up envelope but outside of ordinary jump-envelope (possibly also vdistrel after failure).
+** The order of horizontal vs. vertical checks may be altered dynamically (!), because horizontal speed violations can often result from judging on-ground wrongly (either way).
+This also leads to the question, if to do some heuristic checks early on, rather than only relying on after-failure - an alternative is to re-run checks with piston-ground-checking enabled.

 ### Abuse of latency